 Bar Margaux sports a decadent French menu - snails, duck fritte, crème brûlée - all paired with world-class cocktails, including half serves of Martinis and Manhattans (appropriately called snack-size cocktails.)

-The opening hours are long, and the outside world so effortlessly disappears as soon as you arrive.
+The opening hours are long, and the outside world effortlessly fades away as soon as you arrive.

 This bar gets a little political.
 Berlin is split into two halves; one end represents east Berlin and the other, the west.